multiplexcuriosus/mosaic/README.md

 ## How to use this code

+The code Mosaic.pde and Rectifier.pde need to be run with in the Processing IDE (https://processing.org).
 There are the following use cases:

 #### I Create a single photo mosaic from an image collection